randomcoww/homelab/README.md

 ### Start Kubernetes cluster VMs

-Etcd data is backed up to and restored from S3 on start.
-Local files are discarded when the etcd container stops.
+Etcd data is restored from S3 on fresh start of a cluster if there is an existing backup.
+A backup is made every 30 minutes.
+Local data is not kept and is discarded when the etcd container stops.

 ```bash
 cd templates/libvirt